saitaiky/notebook/docs/docs/software-development/programming/rust.md

 - Many developers stick to just `cargo init` to avoid confusion.
 - During development, `cargo run` is commonly used.
 - `cargo check` is handy for quickly verifying if the program compiles.
+- `cargo doc` is used to generate documentation for a Rust project based on the code's documentation comments.
 :::

 ## Variable assignment